Theft Offenses More Than a Decade of Experience. Hundreds of Cases Handled and Won.

 • 1st Degree Felony: up to $20k &/or up to 11 Years

-In addition, if convicted of theft, you may be liable to compensate the owner in additional ways, such as paying back the monetary or retail value of the stolen property, paying for other damages, or paying for the administrative costs of bringing a suit against you.
+In addition, if convicted of larceny, you may be liable to compensate the owner in additional ways, such as paying back the monetary or retail value of the stolen property, paying for other damages, or paying for the administrative costs of bringing a suit against you.

-Theft can range from 1st misdemeanor charges to felony charges and occurs when one individual takes another’s property without or beyond the authorized consent of the owner, either through:
+Larceny can range from 1st misdemeanor charges to felony charges and occurs when one individual takes another’s property without or beyond the authorized consent of the owner, either through:

 • Deception